Kh4n/url-shortener-unity/README.md

 Number 2 is a little ambiguous as different people have different notions of privacy.
 For me, all this meant was that if a user creates a shortened url, they can at least expect that some nefarious user cannot trivially access it.
 It would be unreasonable to expect that the url have some additional layer of security without at least requesting such a feature first.
-I will go into more detail on this later as well.

 ## Approach
 The big problem we need to solve can essentially be boiled down to two things